cmc-aau/hpc-docs/docs/slurm/tldr.md

 This will start a shell on a compute node within a SLURM allocation (here 2 CPUs, 4GB memory for 3 hours), so that you don't run anything on the login node itself.

 !!!
 Important
     **Do NOT** run anything on the login nodes except SLURM commands to submit jobs!
-You can edit code and browse/move files around, but nothing else.
+You can edit code, browse/move files around, install software, etc, but nothing else.
 Everything else should be run on a dedicated compute node through SLURM allocations using `sbatch` or `salloc`.
 If you run things on the login nodes, people can be blocked from doing anything at all if the login nodes crash, because they are (deliberately) quite small.

 ### Non-interactive
 For larger jobs that will run for days, you need to submit SLURM batch jobs using `sbatch`: